 quality_reports/session_logs/[latest].md” - The

-post-compact-restore.pyhook should print recovery info automatically
+post-compact-restore.pyhook should print recovery info automatically.
+See Hooks & Automation for details.

 Quality Score Too Low